logicalmechanism/vesting-contract/README.md

 # Port Information

+This repo contains an applied variation of the v0.2.2 version of the vesting-solution from https://github.com/adosia/Contracts.

+If you are interested in learning more about the project, I suggest reading the material provided in the Adosia Contracts repo.
+Most of the information applies to this version with some slight modifications to fit the use case.

-It is a applied variation of the v0.2.2 version of the vesting-solution from https://github.com/adosia/Contracts.
-Additional information can be found inside the vesting-solution folder.
-If any bugs are found please open up an issue on the repo.
+If any bugs are found please open up an issue on this repo.
+The old project will not be maintained any more.
+All future work will be focus on the PlutusV2 variation located in this repo.

-The project is and will remain open source.